- Chart

 Disclaimers:

-This information is for illustrative purposes only and should not be considered investment advice.
+This JSON output is for informational purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investors should conduct their own due diligence before making any investment decisions.
+Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.
+Data points like market share and historical performance are illustrative and should be verified from up-to-date sources.

 AI Summarization is directionally correct and might not be accurate.